ArtHitParade

 Intro

 Giovanni Battista Guadagnini is the best luthier during the four decades following the death of Stradivari and of Guarneri del Gesu.
 His apprenticeship is undocumented and he was still recently considered as self-taught.
-He was born in a village near Cremona where his father Lorenzo was not a farmer but a subcontractor craftsman to Stradivari.
+He was born in a village near Cremona where his father Lorenzo was not a peasant but a subcontractor craftsman to Stradivari.

 This new hypothesis is consistent with the fact that the structure of the instruments made by Giovanni Battista is very close to the Stradivarius.
 Probably advised by keen users, Guadagnini practices a continuous improvement as Stradivari had done.
 Slight changes in shape bring an intense sound that pleases music lovers of his time and of today and his reddish-brown varnish is one of the very best of all time.